jiayong1008/zero-ticket/README.md

 * All dashboard cards, inputs, buttons, chat widget headers, and bubble styling elements switch using React inline class bindings based on the client `isLightMode` state.

 ### 3. Support Ingestion & SQL Security Guard
-* The AI engine translates user inquiries (e.g. *"why is my payment still pending?"*) into SQL queries against the local MySQL database.
+* The AI engine translates user inquiries (e.g. *"why is my payment still pending?"*) into SQL queries against the local MySQL or PostgreSQL database.
 * The **SQL Security Guard** (`backend/app/engine/security.py`) automatically rewrites generated SQL queries before executing them.
 It parses the statements and injects tenant constraints (e.g., `WHERE tenant_id = 'X'`) based on the JWT claims context, guaranteeing that a user from Company A can never view data belonging to Company B.

 ---